Ever came across a white stone-like mushroom growing out of the ground? You might have found yourself a puffball mushroom.

 There are a few puffball look-alikes that are poisonous, so it is important to be able to identify them.

 The Earthball mushroom (Scleroderma citrinum) is a puffball look-alike that is poisonous.
 It can be distinguished from puffballs by its brown or reddish-brown colour, and the fact that it has small scales on the surface.
+Study the images below and compare them to the puffball pictures, they are similar but the texture and colour is slightly different.

 Another puffball look-alike is The Earthstar (Geastrum spp.).
 These mushrooms have a spherical fruit body with thin rays that spread out from the centre.